-In 2017, the three leading dates for home structure fires caused by cooking were: Thanksgiving, Christmas day and Christmas Eve.
+In 2018, the three leading dates for home structure fires caused by cooking were: Thanksgiving, Christmas day and the day before Thanksgiving.
 That's why it's important to know what you can do to help keep your friends and family safe while entertaining for the holidays.

 Put a Freeze on Winter Fires